José M. AlamilloProfessor, Chicana/o Studies

 Dr. Alamillo was born in Zacatecas, Mexico and raised in Ventura County, California.
 His family worked in the year-round lemon industry which allowed him to attend local public schools uninterrupted.
 At middle school age, he took part in University of California, Santa Barbara's Educational Opportunity Program (EOP) and earned B.A. degrees in Sociology and Communication at UCSB.
 He earned his M.A. and Ph.D. in Comparative Cultures at University of California, Irvine.
 After completing a postdoctoral fellowship at University of California, Los Angeles’ Chicano Studies Research Center, he taught courses in Chicano/a Studies, Ethnic Studies, Immigration and Labor for nine years in the Department of Comparative Ethnic Studies at Washington State University.

 Dr. Alamillo’s research focuses on the ways Mexican immigrants and Mexican Americans have used culture, leisure, and sports to build community and social networks to advance politically and economically in the United States.
-His family’s experiences in the lemon industry inspired his first book, Making Lemonade out of Lemons: Mexican American Labor and Leisure in a California Town, 1900-1960" ( University of Illinois Press, 2006) He co-authored the first textbook on Latinos in Sport titled "Latinos in U.S Sport: A History of Isolation, Cultural Identity, and Acceptance" (Human Kinetics, 2011).
+His family’s experiences in the lemon industry inspired his first book, "Making Lemonade out of Lemons: Mexican American Labor and Leisure in a California Town, 1900-1960" ( University of Illinois Press, 2006) He co-authored the first textbook on Latinos in Sport titled "Latinos in U.S Sport: A History of Isolation, Cultural Identity, and Acceptance" (Human Kinetics, 2011).
 He recently published, "Deportes: The Making of a Sporting Mexican Diaspora" (Rutgers University Press, 2020).